tuxwalk/TuxForge/devices/samsung/gt58wifi/README.md

     4d2e637abc6baf17794f9376dda03a343f7414c46027224708ee89383f05045c

-This is byte-for-byte identical to the kernel extracted from the known-working `tuxforge-msm8916.img`.
+This is identical to the kernel extracted from the known-working `tuxforge-msm8916.img`.

 ## Initramfs